HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 DBMS has pre-set rules that are used to manipulate data.
 This includes validation and re-organisation of data.
 Data queries are used to fund this data, and update (for example, finding and updating employee positions in a company).

 Relational databases (as previously stated) are organised by tables that follow certain logic through the relationships each table has with each other.
-Data from one table can be referenced in another, and so options such as select and join can be performed in order to manipulate this data.
+Data from one table can be referenced in another, and so options such as select, and join can be performed in order to manipulate this data.

 ---
 ### Q12: Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency (i.e. Big O)